Writing documentation or website content

 Building the documentation

 Some details about the build process: we use Sphinx to build the html content for the website from the reStructuredText (.rst) files located in /docs_src/source.
-This build process if configured through the /docs_src/source/conf.py.
+This build process is configured through the /docs_src/source/conf.py.
 Information on sphinx, on reStructuredText and the configuration file can be found online, notably here.

 Note